katmpatz/Redis/README.md

 ## Getting started

-Would you like to install Hom-e and run it locally?
+Would you like to install the project and run it locally?
 Easy-peasy!
 The only thing that you have to do is to follow our instructions and everything will work properly on your machine!

 ## Linux